joeedhorton/epr-packaging-style-guide/app/posts/a-to-z.md

     title: "{{ title }}"
 ---

-The aim of this guide is to make sure we’re consistent in the way we communicate with users affected by extended producer responsibility (EPR) for packaging.
+The aim of this guide is to make sure we’re consistent in the way we communicate with external users affected by extended producer responsibility (EPR) for packaging.

 Users include:

 - organisations that handle and supply packaging
 - compliance schemes
 - local authorities

+If you're designing for internal users, such as the environmental regulator, the guidance here won't always be appropriate.

 This guide has been designed to complement the [GOV.UK style guide](https://www.gov.uk/guidance/style-guide), rather than to supersede it.